Ban on assault weapons welcome, but more needs to be done

 Sadly, the market to sell Canadian-made assault weapons outside of this country is very much open.
 Just three weeks ago, on April 9, the Trudeau government announced that it had lifted its ban on the export of weapons to Saudi Arabia.

 Those sales in the past have reportedly included the PGW LRT-3 .50 calibre sniper rifles manufactured in Winnipeg.
-They also include the continued sale of Light Armoured Vehicles (LAVs) equipped with various armaments, including automatic cannons, machine guns, mortars and anti-tank missiles.
+They also include the continued sale of light armoured vehicles (LAVs) equipped with various armaments, including automatic cannons, machine guns, mortars and anti-tank missiles.

 In his announcement, Trudeau said, "These weapons were designed for one purpose and one purpose only: to kill the largest amount of people in the shortest amount of time."